Check the Status of Your COVID -19 Federal Stimulus Payment

 On December 27, 2020, President Trump signed a second major COVID-19 stimulus bill into law.
 This time, the stimulus checks for individuals will be $600 per eligible American, plus $600 for each qualified dependent child.

 The American Rescue Plan (ARP) Act of 2021 was signed into law by President Biden on March 11, 2021.
 This bill creates a third round of stimulus checks, this time for $1,400 per individual, plus an additional $1,400 for each dependent.

 The IRS has developed an online tool that allows people to check the status of their COVID-19 stimulus payment and see when it will arrive.
 The IRS will be updating this platform once a day.

 To find out when your payment will be sent to you, and whether it will be via Direct Deposit or a mailed paper check, log in to the “Get My Payment” application of the IRS “Economic Stimulus Payment” portal.

 Most people will receive their stimulus check by Direct Deposit – in other words, the IRS will deposit the money directly into your bank account.
-If you do not have your bank information on file with the IRS, then you will get a paper check in the mail.
+If you do not have your bank information on file with the IRS, then you will get a paper check or prepaid debit card in the mail.
 If you want to provide your bank information to the IRS for Direct Deposit and your stimulus check hasn’t been mailed yet, you can do that in the “Get My Payment” portal as well.
 Additionally, the “Get My Payment” portal can be used to update your mailing address if needed.

 From the original CARES Act, the maximum payment for an individual is $1,200 (or $2,400 for a married couple filing jointly).
 Most people will get the full amount, however, some will get less.
 The amount of your stimulus check is based on the most recent federal tax return you filed with the IRS (for tax year 2018 or 2019).
 Additionally, households can receive an extra $500 for each qualified dependent child.